-It’s been a tough season—vaccines, quarantines, politics, work, kids at home, remote learning, winter sports that may or may not happen.
-Anyone else feel like you’re kind of just skipping from one thing to the next?
-Grounded is not the word a lot of us are using these days.
+Parenting Is a never-ending cycle of busyness that can seem to overtake our daily lives.
+Anyone else feel like you’re kind of just running from one thing to the next?
+All the time.
+Grounded is not the word a lot of parents are using these days.

 So how might you build lent into your family culture?
 If it fits, where?

-Perhaps more than any year in our lifetime, the pause, reflection, and intentionality of Lent will be hard-fought.
-We are tired of celebrating alone, in small groups, or with a different experience among our church family especially this Easter which marks a year of the pandemic.
-And, with our homes doubling as schoolhouses, short-order kitchens, work-from-home offices, and places of recreation, quiet won’t naturally happen.
+Perhaps more than any season in our lifetime, the pause, reflection, and intentionality of Lent will be hard-fought.
+We are tired from juggling the schoolwork and sports and church events and, and, and. . . .
+With our homes and our schedules full, quiet won’t naturally happen.

 Our goal at Minno is to help you abide in the joy and peace of living alongside Christ in every season; in all circumstances.
-Providing resources for that is a top priority, so we have several resources focused on Lent: What is Lent? (including the answer that it’s actually not in the Bible and has looked different over the centuries), weekly Lent devotionals, and liturgies for this second pandemic-era Easter.
+Providing resources for that is a top priority, so we have several resources focused on Lent: What is Lent? (including the answer that it’s actually not in the Bible and has looked different over the centuries), weekly Lent devotionals, and even a liturgy for when we had to spend our pandemic-era Easter alone.
+(Remember that?)

 But abiding begins before the decision on what to do with your family.
 It begins with some questions of the heart.
 Taking this more intentional stance—which will be hard-fought in today’s life fatigue—does not mean simply answering the “what will I give up” question, nor is it a call to just confess a behavioral sin pattern and commit to ending it.
 Both are good issues to engage in, but that’s not where we start.